 In 1954, a 53-acre sand and gravel pit, located 4 miles northeast of El Paso's Central Business District, was designated as a prime location for a suburban shopping center.
 By November 1955, planning was underway.

 The prospective retail complex was named BASSETT CENTER as a homage to Charles Nebeker Bassett (1880-1944) a prominent El Paso civic leader.
-The mall-to-be would be developed by a joint venture of the Charles Bassett Corporation and Home Mortgage Company (of El Paso) and Northwestern Mutual Life Insurance Company (of Milwaukee, Wisconsin).
+The mall-to-be would be developed by a joint venture of the Charles Bassett Corporation, Home Mortgage Company (of El Paso) and Northwestern Mutual Life Insurance Company (of Milwaukee, Wisconsin).
 Ground was broken on February 18, 1961.

 BASSETT CENTER was designed by San Antonio's Bartlett Cockle & Associates, El Paso's Nesmith & Lane Associates and the Burke, Kober & Nichols firm, of Los Angeles.
-The single-level complex would feature a 705-foot, open-air shopping concourse and encompass 444,400 leasable square feet.
+The single-level complex would feature a 705-foot, open-air shopping concourse and encompass approximately 444,400 leasable square feet.

 Additional stores and services were dedicated throughout 1962.
 By year's end, BASSETT CENTER housed forty-four.
 The retail roster included The Melody Shop records, Dauphin House Gifts, Feder's Jewelers, Stehling's Linens and Buck Rogers Travel Service.